Palamidi Castle, Nafplio

-One of the most well-known landmarks of the city of Nafplio is the main fortress in the city, the Palamidi Fortress.
-In the old times where there were not cars and gps people who wanted to reach Nafplio were using Palamidi as the point of direction in order to know how to reach the city.
+One of the most well-known landmarks of the city of Nafplio is the main fortress in the city, the Palamidi castle.
+In the old times, where there were not cars and gps, people who wanted to reach Nafplio were using Palamidi as the point of direction, in order to know how to reach the city.
 Built in the highest point of the city, on top of the 216m hill, Palamidi is visible even from many kilometers away.

-So, Palamidi is the final important fortress that was built from Venetians’ outside of their own country.
+So, Palamidi castle is the final important fortress that was built from Venetians outside of their own country.
 They started the construction in 1711 and by 1714 the massive fortress was already built.
-One year after the completion of the Fortress the Turks defeated and took control of the castle.
-During 1822, when Greeks won their independence, in one night they were able to take control of the city by controlling the Palamidi fortress.
+One year after the completion of the Fortress, the Turks defeated and took control of the castle.
+During 1822, when Greeks won their independence, in one night they were able to take control of the city by controlling the Palamidi castle.

 In the 29th November of 1822, Staikos Staikopoulos lead a unit of Greek rebels and within one night was able to take control of the Palamdi fortress with a surprise attach that started from the bastion of Achilles.

 Some of the bastions of Palamidi castle were used as a prison later on the history.
 In 1833, Theodoros Kolokotronis, one of the leaders of the revolution, was imprisoned in Palamidi, during the time of the regency, when King Otto was still a minor.
 The Miltiadis bastion was converted also as a prison from 1840 till around 1926.